wp-plugins/facebook-wall-and-social-integration/readme.txt

 * All settings now can be set in short code attributes
 * embed youtube videos in feed display(pro)
 * other fixes
+= 1.4 =
+* added post filters : show posts which contain specified string in settings, also hide posts which contain that string
+* filter by post id is possible to show specific post only.
+* other minor fixes and improvements